 The first date is the deadline to file and serve all Rule 26(a)(3) disclosures, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 All responses in opposition are due by the second date.
-The format for
+The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.

-The parties should not submit courtesy copies of all these submissions to chambers.
+The parties must submit courtesy copies of all these submissions to chambers.

-7. Final Pretrial Conference: March 4, 2014 at 4:00 p.m.
+8. Final Pretrial Conference: May 13, 2014 at 4:00 p.m.